kodlist/moo-jsonplaceholder-qa/README.md

 ![](images/scenario_get_2.JPG)
 <br/>

-> This below image is same as above, but only with extra stuff to inform - How to execute and what things to take before running maven command.
+> This below image is same as above, but only with extra stuff to inform - How to execute and what things to take care before running maven command.
 ![](images/scenario_get_1.JPG)

 <br/>